 Get connected with guides and resources that highlight our passionate local biking community.

 Carvins Cove is a mountain biking paradise.
-With over 60 miles of trails, it's earned a reputation as one of the best places on the East Coast for mountain biking.
+With nearly 60 miles of trails, it's earned a reputation as one of the best places on the East Coast for mountain biking.

 In addition to fantastic cross country single track, free riding downhill trails, and fire roads for mountain biking, the Cove also features a 630-acre reservoir for paddling and outstanding opportunities for hiking, including access to the nearby Appalachian Trail.